frdedynamics/hvl_robotics_website/_pages/shared_pages/foxy/install-vm.md

 A virtual appliance is a copy of a working operating system and its programs.
 We provide you ready-to-use virtual copy of what you need.
 To download it, use [this link](https://hvl365-my.sharepoint.com/:f:/g/personal/rati_hvl_no/IgAbxQsCzBoxSYVhQkLnb6S7ATzGBVNc9jn60ZaUozVXsEA?e=9IFFM4) with your HVL credentials.
 After downloading, Windows users must extract the folder inside the .zip file.
+For MacOS users, the file will be a `.vmwarevm` which can directly be opened in VMware Fusion.

 Virtual appliances are usually big files, so we recommend you make space on your hard drive before downloading.
 The virtual appliance is about max 20 GB in size.